nihilanth41/pathfinder/README.md

 When run, the program will attempt to find a path through the map, and print out a new map with the paths each robot traveled displayed.

+If the initial positions of the robots conflict with the interference value (R), it will print an error message and return-1.

+All program errors return code -1

 ### Key
-'$' Path traveled by robot S
+- '$' Path traveled by robot S
-'@' Path traveled by robot F
+- '@' Path traveled by robot F
-'!'
+- '!'
 Path traveled by robots S and F
-'S' Initial position of robot S
+- 'S' Initial position of robot S
-'F' Initial position of robot F
+- 'F' Initial position of robot F
-'E' Final position of robot S
+- 'E' Final position of robot S
-'L' Final position of robot robot F
+- 'L' Final position of robot robot F
-'#' Wall (newlines are also walls)
+- '#' Wall (newlines are also walls)
-' ' Traversable path
+- ' ' Traversable path

 ## Requirements
 - GCC 4.9 or Clang
 - Doesn't work with GCC 4.4